An excellent way to lessen your chances of being involved in an auto accident is avoiding these reckless habits.

 Another common mistake is following too closely, which many people call “tailgating.”
-What you can do to avoid this error is make sure your following distance is at least 3 seconds.
-You can do so by choosing a stationary object on the side of the road, starting to count when the car in front of you passes it, and stopping your timer when you reach the object.
+What you can do to avoid this error is to make sure your following distance is at least 3 seconds.
+You can do so by choosing a stationary object on the side of the road, starting to count when the car in front of you passes it and stopping your timer when you reach the object.

 Running Through Intersections

 Whether it is a stop sign or a red light, running through an intersection is one of the most dangerous things you can do.
 The reason is that it so often leads to T-bone collisions, which are frequently deadly.
 You can avoid this mistake by making complete stops at signs and adhering to traffic lights.

 One of the primary causes of accidents is the lack of communication.
 The reason is that you cannot tell other drivers what you’re about the do.
 Fortunately, you do have your turn signals, which can indicate your next move.
 An excellent way to stay safe is by using them whenever it is appropriate.